Retail (comic strip): Setting

 The strip is set in store #4743 of a fictional department store chain called "Grumbel's."
 Grumbel's provides a wide array of goods; customers have been shown shopping for anything from garden equipment and electronics to clothing and housewares.
 Given the wide variety of products available through Grumbel's it more closely resembles a Sears than other types of retail stores.
 However, the name Grumbel's is a parody of real life department store Gimbels, which closed in 1987.
 It also suggests the word "grumble."

 Besides being in a generic, suburban mall the location of Grumbel's was initially kept ambiguous.
 Grumbel's has been operating at least since the mid-1900s and was founded by the fictional J.P.
 Grumbel, as seen in one of the comic strips.

 January 10, 2010, it was revealed that this Grumbel's store is located in New England.

-Following years of declining sales under incompetent senior executive management and many store closures because of pandemic, Grumbels filed for bankruptcy in January 2020, leading to the events at the end the strip.
+Following years of declining sales under incompetent senior executive management, Grumbels filed for bankruptcy in January 2020, leading to the events at the end the strip.